Amman Jordan

 Amman Transportation

-For me, the most challenging aspect about Amman will be getting around.
+The most challenging aspect about Amman is getting around.
 There’s limited public transportation.
 The buses that run on major streets are packed with locals commuting to and from their jobs.
-Walking is a workout, since no area is without steep hills and / or steps.
+Walking is a workout, since no area is without very steep hills and / or steps.
 It’s good exercise, but my first shopping outing to buy essentials – water, coffee, etc., etc. – was educational.
 I huffed and puffed a bit while walking up the hills carrying heavy groceries back to my apartment.
 My landlord, Samer, says Uber or taxi is the best way to get to areas that are too far away to walk.

 Hydration and Luxor Egypt Accident

 I’m taking a few days to recharge, before delving into life in Amman.
 So far, I’m in awe of the place, and the weather is mild and fantastic, but very dry.
-Some days there’s a fine dust in the air, so I visited the pharmacy and got some over-the-counter medicine that helps with sneezing and a scratchy throat.
-You need to constantly hydrate.
+Some days there’s a fine dust in the air, so I visited the pharmacy and got over-the-counter medicine that helps with sneezing and a scratchy throat.
+In Jordan, you need to constantly hydrate.

-A few days before my departure from Luxor, I had an accident. :( Traffic along the main drag on Luxor’s west bank is divided by a median.
-However, sometimes people drive the wrong way, if they want to take a more convenient shortcut or for any other reason – it’s sooooo dangerous.
+A few days before departing Luxor, I had an accident. :( Traffic along the main drag on Luxor’s west bank is divided by a median.
+However, sometimes people drive the wrong way, if they want to take a more convenient shortcut or honestly, for any reason – it’s sooooo dangerous.
 Locals seem to accept this as normal behavior, and say there’s no fine or police enforcement for driving in the wrong direction.
 I hadn’t noticed this before.
 When crossing the street, looked one way only (since I THOUGHT traffic was moving in a single direction).

-It happened fast, and during the fall, I used my left hand to brace myself.
-Nothing is broken, but it will take at least a few weeks to recover.
+It happened fast.
+During the fall, I braced myself with my left hand.
+Nothing is broken (I think), but it’ll take at least a few weeks to recover.
 The swelling has gone down, but it still hurts, and there’s little strength in my left hand.
-It doesn’t take long to realize the importance of having two working hands!
+You quickly realize the importance of having two working hands!
 My arm is purple, yellow, and green – nice colors, but… I’m grateful the injury wasn’t more severe.
-Egypt is a wild and crazy place, especially the Luxor west bank!
-Another lesson learned – it’s unwise to become complacent or let your guard down in Egypt, or any foreign country.
-Even a small injury can be consequential when traveling.
+Egypt is a wild, crazy place, especially the Luxor west bank!
+Another lesson learned – it’s unwise to become complacent or let your guard down in Egypt, or for that matter in any foreign country.
+Even a small injury can become consequential when traveling.

 More later…